 The Falkland Islands are a magnet for marine mammals.
 From the migratory whales to false killer whales, the ocean is full of life.
 But you don’t have to venture into the water to see the majority of the Falkland Island’s marine mammals.
 Seals and sea lions commonly clog the coastlines and dolphins surf near the shore.

-Where to have the best marine mammal experiences in the Falklands
+Where to Find Marine Mammals in the Falklands

 Other Curious Creatures

 Patagonian grey foxes and reindeer might not be the kind of wildlife you’d expect to find in the Falklands!
 Both species have been introduced – the reindeer from South Georgia and the foxes from South America.
 A small population of both species still exists on both Beaver and Weddell Islands.

 The Wildlife of the Falkland Islands is incredible in its diversity and amazing in its accessibility!
 It truly is one of the best places in the world to see wildlife up close in their natural environment.
 And that’s exactly why it should be your go-to destination for an unforgettable wildlife experience.

 To know more visit www.falklandislands.com (Disclaimer: This post was produced in collaboration with Falkland Islands Tourism.)